ONLINE HELP

 2. Select "Description".
 The control description window appears.

-3. In the "General" tab, click Drop-down menu to the right of "Image".
-Select "Catalog" in the context menu that appears.
+3. In the "General" tab, click Drop-down menu to the right of "Image". select "Catalog" in the context menu that appears.

 5. Enter "photo" in the search box at the top and validate.
 Several images are displayed: